 This postgraduate MSc program is open to both young and mature graduates from any field.
-A minimum of one year’s work/internship experience is recommended, but not mandatory depending on profile.
+A minimum of one year’s work/internship experience is recommended (in HR or not), but not mandatory depending on profile.

 - Bachelor-level undergraduate degree in any subject with a good grade average.

 - Work experience is recommended, but not compulsory.

 - The GMAT is not required for this program.